Does your company need to win more tenders in New Zealand?

 We’ve helped businesses win tenders across New Zealand from the South Island to the North.
 Our team of writers have helped businesses in Wellington, Auckland, Christchurch and beyond win tenders and contracts by writing compelling proposals.
 This extends across the defence, construction, government, medical, trades and services industries.

 With our head office in Australia and a small team of writers in New Zealand, we know how to write tenders that deliver results and differentiate your business from your competitors.

-Out team know what it takes to write winning national and local government as well as private tenders.
-With a well refined tender methodology, and a strategic and commercial approach, we’ve got the ability to assist businesses to write winning bids and proposals in New Zealand across all industries.
+Our team know what it takes to write winning national and local government as well as private tenders.
+With a well-refined tender methodology and a strategic and commercial approach, we’ve got the ability to assist businesses to write winning bids and proposals in New Zealand across all industries.